Losredith/CarND-Advanced-Lane-Lines/writeup.md

 ```
 The main idea is to find the boundary of nozero which probably be lanes boundary, it use 10 pixes as a unit.
 I reduced the searching area to avoid distrub.
-2.The second problem is to make my pipeline more robust.
+#####2.The second issue is to make my pipeline more robust.
-I did it by 3 parts:
+I tried it by 3 parts:
 1) In the finding lane function as shown above, I add some offset and threshold to append to the lane array.
 2) I try to reduce the noise by adjust the threshold of x gradient and color channel, but it only can reduce some part of the noises.
 3) I add a line_verification function as below:

 ```python
 def line_verification(leftfit,rightfit,leftx,rightx):
     if leftline.best_fit is None: